 It's a lung infection that you get from a bacteria, virus, or fungus.
 Sometimes it starts out as the flu.
 You may feel short of breath or get other symptoms like:

 You're probably all too familiar with the sneezing, coughing, and stuffy nose that go along with a cold.
+A cold is a virus that affect the upper airways.
 But it can make your lungs congested, too.
 Your airways get inflamed and make extra mucus.
 You might start coughing some of it up.

 Chronic Obstructive Pulmonary Disease (COPD)

 When you have COPD, the airways in your lungs get inflamed and thicken, which means less oxygen comes in and less carbon dioxide goes out.
 Over time, the shortness of breath gets worse.

 The best thing you can do for your lungs is to quit smoking.
 Learn more about the symptoms and causes of COPD.

 Most of the time it's caused by smoking.
 Your symptoms may include:

 - Chest pain